davidcalikes/Marvelous-Matching/docs/README.md

     <br>

-    Whilst the catalyst for the development of Marvelous Matching was due to the exigent needs of the pupils of St Mary's Special School the app will be useful to users outwith special education environments.
+    Whilst the catalyst for the development of Marvelous Matching was due to the exigent needs of the pupils of St Mary's Special School, the site may also prove useful to users outwith special education environments.

     Many parents with young toddlers may also find the application useful for pre-school learning.